Order Deadline: Noon, Tuesday, March 5th

 - Vegetable Tart

-Vegetarian 5-meal Kitchen Boxes for the Butternut Squash Risotto and the Vegetable Tart, plus ingredients for 2-3 more meals of your own invention, and additional staples and fruit
+Large Vegetarian Culinary Inspiration Boxes for the Butternut Squash Risotto, the Vegetable Tart, Bruglioni, Pasta with Raw Tomato Sauce, and Spring Vegetables plus ingredients for 2-3 more meals of your own invention, and additional staples and fruit

-Vegetarian 2-meal Kitchen Boxes for the Butternut Squash Risotto and the Vegetable Tart
+Small Vegetarian Culinary Inspiration Boxes for the Butternut Squash Risotto and the Vegetable Tart